ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### Baseline enforcement

-Fugue allows you to take a snapshot of your Cloud environment and use it as baseline.
+Fugue allows you to take a snapshot of your cloud environment and use it as baseline.

 This prevents anyone from making modifications to your environment that are not compliant with your baseline.

-It can't recreate or delete resources it only enforces by modifying them back to the original state of the snapshot.
+It can't recreate or delete resources, it only enforces by modifying them back to the original state of the snapshot.

 A snapshot captures complete cloud resource configurations, attributes, relationships, and drift.
-As an added bonus snapshots enable deep visualization and reporting capabilities.
+As an added bonus, snapshots enable deep visualization and reporting capabilities.

 ### Policy scanning